 The training was so successful that Elaine has been invited back next summer to teach to a wider group.
 She’s looking forward to being there again.
 If you want more information or you have some ideas to share, contact Elaine at firstname.lastname@example.org.

 Interior work on the building completed in time for the opening of school in late September.

-Elaine Chagnon arrives for 2 days of teacher training in Kaduna- travel north to Gusau, where school is, not recommended.
+Elaine Chagnon arrives for 2 days of teacher training in Kaduna- travel north to Gusau is not recommended.
 Teachers travel from Gusau to Kaduna to participate in a two-day teacher training workshop.
-Teachers work on reading strategies, math games, and ideas for expanding writing.
+Teachers worked on reading strategies, math games, and ideas for expanding writing.